awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

        --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5
    ```

-1. To check the status of the table, use the following command:
+1. To check the status of the table, use the following command\.

    ```
    aws dynamodb describe-table \